Academic Credit for Internships:

 *The nature of the internship work must be substantial with the active involvement of the student in aspects of the profession.
 Clerical, cashier and other types of routine work are not appropriate.

-*The internship should involve a minimum of 100 hours of work experience.
+*The internship must involve a minimum of 100 hours of work experience.
 Additional credit will not be granted for work over the minimum 100 hours.

 *Students may receive credit for up to two internship experiences (in any combination of Option 1, Option 2 or any other Union College internship courses).
 The second internship needs to be substantially different in nature from his/her first internship in order for a student to receive credit.